Information Storage in the Stochastic Ising Model: Proof of Theorem

-Our next step is to replace $(X_t)_{t\geq 0}$ with a new dynamics with two pure (sprinkling and erosion) phases, at least up to a certain time.
-To have some terminology, any plus-labeled site with $N_v^{(-)}(t)=i$, where $i=1,2,3$, is referred to as a site of Type $i$.
+Our next step is to replace $(X_t)_{t\geq 0}$ with a new dynamics with two pure (sprinkling and erosion) phases, at least up to a certain point.
+To establish terminology, any plus-labeled site with $N_v^{(-)}(t)=i$, where $i=1,2,3$, is referred to as a site of Type $i$.
 When the spin at $v$ is $-1$, its Type is 0.
-Accordingly, a sprinkling is a flip of a Type 1 site; flips of Type 2 or 3 sites are erosion flips; Type 0 sites never flip.
-Our goal is, for any fixed $s>0$, to construct from $\big(X_t\big)_{t\geq 0}$ a new process $\big(X_t^{(s)}\big)_{t\geq 0}$ over the same probability space, such that \begin{enumerate} \item $\forall t\in[0,s)$ only Type 1 sites are flipped in $X_t^{(s)}$ (sprinkling phase).
+Accordingly, a \emph{sprinkle} is a flip of a Type 1 site; flips of Type 2 or 3 sites are \emph{erosion} flips; Type 0 sites never flip.
+Our goal is, for any fixed $s>0$, to construct from $\big(X_t\big)_{t\geq 0}$ a new process $\big(X_t^{(s)}\big)_{t\geq 0}$ over the same probability space, such that \begin{enumerate} \item For $t\in[0,s)$, only Type 1 sites are flipped in $X_t^{(s)}$ (sprinkling phase).